 Related Content: Should I outsource my CFO?

 Companies of all sizes can benefit from hiring a CFO, but there are certain circumstances when it becomes essential to bring on this level of financial expertise.
 Let’s take a look at some of the most common situations that would require the expertise of a CFO.

 - Need to Drive Performance & Growth: Has your business’ performance or growth stagnated?
-Do you need expertise to assess underlying causes and develop corrective plans to jumpstart it?
+Do you need the expertise to assess underlying causes and develop corrective plans to jumpstart it?

 - Financial Challenges: Are you facing decreased margin or cash flow issues?
 Are costs of goods increasing?
 Maybe you need help determining how to cut costs or restructure.

-- Forecasting: Monthly, quarterly and yearly forecasts by line item on the Balance Sheet and Income Statement are a must to ensure your best chance of success.
+- Forecasting: Monthly, quarterly, and yearly forecasts by line item on the Balance Sheet and Income Statement are a must to ensure your best chance of success.
 Accounting doesn’t create these – Finance does, overseen by the CFO.
 (Learn more about the advantages of financial forecasting.)

-- Strategic 3-5 Year Planning: Do you have a road map for the future based on economic forecasts, company capabilities today and into the future and consumer/customer trends?
+- Strategic 3-5 Year Planning: Do you have a road map for the future based on economic forecasts, company capabilities today and into the future, and consumer/customer trends?
 If not, you need a CFO.

 - System & Process Optimization: How efficient are your operations?
 Are key metrics improving or declining?
 For example, what is your revenue per headcount trend?
 If it’s declining, you are probably throwing bodies at an inefficient process or system that could be improved by implementing technology.

 Related Content: The main types of virtual CFO packages